keithalewis/math/ep.md

 This short note points out the CAPM formula holds as equality of realized returns as random variables, not just their expectations.
-It follows directly from writing down a mathematical model for one period investments.
+This follows directly from writing down a mathematical model for one period investments.
 Prior work does not explicitly specify a sample space and probability measure, the first step in any model involving probability since Kolomogorov legitimized probability as a branch of measure theory [@Kol1956].